Budget Surplus: Maximizing Financial Resources for Economic Growth

 The Basics of Budget Surplus

 Imagine you have a piggy bank where you save your allowance every week.
 Sometimes, you end up with more money in your piggy bank than you expected.
 This extra money is like a budget surplus.
-In simple terms, a budget surplus occurs when a government's income exceeds its expenses during a specific period.
+In simple terms, a budget surplus occurs when a government's exceeds its expenses during a specific period.

 • Income: This refers to the money the government receives from taxes, fees, and other sources.